OfficeDev/teams-toolkit/docs/cicd/README.md

 1. Change how the CD flow is triggered.
 We default it to when new commits made to main branch.
 1. Create GitHub repository secrets by environment to hold Azure/M365 login credentials.
 The table below lists all the secrets you need to create on GitHub, and for the detailed usage, please refer to the GitHub Action's [README.md](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md).
-1. Update the environment variable `RUN_PROVISION` inside the workflow definition accordingly.
+1. Update the environment variable `TEAMSFX_RUN_PROVISION` inside the workflow definition accordingly.
 Usually, the provision step will be performed for only once and subsequent runs of the workflow dosn't need to run provision again.
-So, there's environment variable `RUN_PROVISION` to control this.
+So, there's environment variable `TEAMSFX_RUN_PROVISION` to control this.
 One thing needs to mentioned is, after provision, the configs will be commited into the repository, and the following deploy, publish operations will target for this committed configs.
-To be more specific, to run provision, set `RUN_PROVISION` to `true`, else set it to `false`.
+To be more specific, to run provision, set `TEAMSFX_RUN_PROVISION` to `true`, else set it to `false`.

 ### Environment Variables